Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 &nbsp;
 - *receive()* and *fallback()*
     &nbsp;
     While making your constructor payable only give the contract ability to receive Ether upon deployment, adding *receive()* or *fallback()* allow your contract to be receive Ether at any given moment.
-However we need to understand the difference between them
+However we need to understand the difference between them &nbsp;
+    &nbsp;

     ```text
                        send Ether